Hepatitis C Antibody Blood Test

 Hepatitis C is a virus spread through contact with infected blood.
 Nearly 80% of Hepatitis C infections develop into chronic Hepatitis.
 The number of people worldwide with chronic Hepatitis C infections is around 150 million.
-Chronic Hepatitis C infections can lead to serious health complication such as Cirrhosis and Liver Cancer.
+Chronic Hepatitis C infections can lead to serious health complications such as Cirrhosis and Liver Cancer.
 Many HCV infections display no symptoms.
 When symptoms do occur, some of the most common include:

 • Loss of appetite